atiyasarwar/enumerator/README.md

 **Guide Link:** [Skymem](https://www.skymem.info/) <br>

 # Disclaimer <br>
 These tools are intended for educational purposes and legal use only.
-The authors and contributors are not responsible for any misuse, damage, or legal consequences caused by the use of this tool.
+The author and contributors are not responsible for any misuse, damage, or legal consequences caused by the use of this tool.
 Please use responsibly.